absinthetized/DSDR/README.md

 - write unit tests for front-end
 - attach a proper DB (firebase)
+- add rest api to populate the DB from an "admin" page
-- add auth to avoid unwanted acceses)
+- add auth to avoid unwanted acceses
 - build a container for the server to make it deployable in prod